prokoudine/ardour-manual-sphinx/source/interface/mixer-strips/foldback-strip.rst

 A second method is to select all the source channels and then use the foldback bus sendbox context menu and select either **Assign Selected Tracks** or **Assign Selected Tracks and Buses**.

 The **View > Mixer: Show Foldback Strip** checkbox will determine if the foldback strip is visible.
-The foldback strip appears Just to the left of the Master strip in the Mixer window.
+The foldback strip appears just to the left of the Master strip in the Mixer window.
 It comprises:

 #.
 Previous and Next buttons
 #.
 Hide button